AdobeDocs/commerce-learn.en/help/app-builder/first-app/actions-folder.md

 ## Video content

 * Introduction to App Builder and the sample module focusing on the actions folder
-* How we use the actions folder
+* How to use the actions folder
 * What responsibility is held by the JavaScript file found in the actions/commerce folder
 * Quick overview of OAUTH authentication files